jgptwj2/Athenon-Portfolio/README.md

 product concept are private — this is just an overview of the engineering side, for anyone curious about the technical work.

+### 🚀 Athenon (In Development)

+An engineering-focused R&D platform combining physics simulation, generative 3D geometry, and applied AI.
+Every simulation result is checked against a known reference (textbook theory, published tables, or independently derived answers) before it's trusted — verified accuracy so far ranges from exact matches to single-digit percent error, depending on method.

+Recent work includes diagnosing and resolving several subtle numerical/interoperability bugs across open-source simulation tools (element formulation issues causing significant under-prediction of deflection, mesh-format node-ordering mismatches between independent tools, and precision limits in legacy solver file formats).

+The implementation and product concept are maintained in a private repository.
+A public repository documents the engineering approach and verification methodology.

 ---

 ## Simulation work